DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 > When we pass in the parameters `min` and `max` to `Range` we can receive a value from and including `min` up to and including `max - 1`.

 All of this boils down to having `dieOne` set to a random number between one and six at the start of a players turn.

+### Doing something

+// MAKE TITLE BETTER

+Now that we have a random number and have figured out who's turn it is, we ought to do something.\
+In this template we will use the number rolled to determine the "power" of an attack and take that away from the players health.
+If that makes sense it's encouraged that you try doing this on your own first and see how it goes.
+You can always come back after and use the methods listed here.
+There isn't really a wrong way to do this so go ahead and try it!\
+First let's list out what we'd like each dice roll to do.
+For the this template how about :

+* `1` & `2` deal `5` damage.
+* `3` & `4` deal `10` damage.
+* `5` deals `15` damage.
+* `6` will deal `30` damage!

+Chose to do whatever you'd like for these.\
+Now that we've got that plan let's start implementing it.
+We will simply use `if else` statements to decide on the damage.